cabol/nebulex/README.md

 ## Benchmarks

-Simple and/or basic benchmarks were added using [benchfella](https://github.com/alco/benchfella);
+Simple and/or basic benchmarks were added using [benchee](https://github.com/PragTob/benchee);
-to learn more, see the [bench](./bench) directory.
+to learn more, see the [benchmarks](./benchmarks) directory.

 To run the benchmarks:

 ```
-$ mix nebulex.bench
+$ mix run benchmarks/benchmark.exs
 ```

 If you are interested to run more sophisticated load tests, perhaps you should